Getting an Interview

 I applied through college or university – interviewed at DreamWorks Animation in October 2012.

 - How will you convince people around to work even when no is motivated for it?
 2 Answers

-I applied online and the process took 3 weeks – interviewed at DreamWorks Animation in December 2009.
+I applied online.
+The process took 3 weeks – interviewed at DreamWorks Animation (Glendale, CA) in December 2009.